Andrew Karellas, PhD, DABR, FAAPM, FACR

 Honors and Awards

-Fellow, American College of Radiology - 2012
+Fellow, American College of Radiology, 2012

-Fellow, American Association of Physicists in Medicine - 2001
+Fellow, American Association of Physicists in Medicine, 2001

 Dedicated Service Recognition Award as Deputy Editor for Medical Physics

-Lifetime Achievement Award, American Board of Radiology
+Lifetime Service Award, American Board of Radiology

 SPIE Senior Member

-Member of Xigma Xi - 1984
+Member of Sigma Xi, 1984